Our aim is to train and develop young people to use their artistic gifts for their own enrichment with opportunities to serve their community.

 Judy began studying piano at the age of four, and continued to study through her formative years.
 After studying Music Education at UVIC in Victoria BC, she worked with a church to help develop their music program, training musicians and leading a children’s choir in Nagoya, Japan.
 Moving to Calgary in 1992 with her husband and children, she began a piano studio and taught for 18 years.
 During her time in Calgary she also accompanied at music festivals and accompanied and sang in choirs as well as leading music in weekend services at Centre Street Church.
 In 2002, Judy was invited to become the Director of the Centre Street Music Academy –growing the school to serve over 130 families.
 She is excited to help launch the Trinity Music Academy and looks forward to welcoming many new students this year.

 Joz began playing guitar at the age of 9 and was very determined in his studies.
 He learned the basics of playing an acoustic guitar but was soon longing to learn the electric guitar.
 In his youth years Joz played guitar at his church and was encouraged by the musicians around him to pursue excellence in guitar.
 Once he graduated from college, he went to the Nexus Institute of Creative Arts to learn theory and the more technical aspects of playing.
 In 2012 Joz studied in a school in California.
 He currently works at The House church as a music director.
-Joz says he is amazing to see musicians from different churches all working together to encourage each other to become better and learn from each other.
+Joz says he is amazed to see musicians from different churches all working together to encourage each other to become better and learn from each other.

 Jeremy is a passionate multi- instrumentalist with a particular enthusiasm for guitar.
 He has been playing the piano for as long as he can remember.
 He also studied classical and jazz guitar with a professor from the University of Ka-Zulu Natal for four years while living with his family in South Africa.
 Since coming to study at UBCO, Jeremy is part of the a cappella club where he is honing his skill as a vocalist.
 He is currently serving in the music department at Trinity and at UBCO.
 While proficient at arranging pieces for a cappella and solo performance.
 Jeremy hopes to soon write and release his own music.